ContinuumIO/pydata-apps/README.md

   git clone https://github.com/ContinuumIO/pydata-apps.git
   ```

 - Each tutorial notebook has a slightly different set of requirements.
-To install all the requirements try:
+To install all the requirements from the command line try:

   ```
   conda update conda